Seeking Alpha

 Pros

-- + Quant Ratings provide data-driven stock evaluations
+- + Quant Ratings provide purely data-driven stock evaluations across five factors

-- + Author Performance tracking shows contributor accuracy
+- + Author Performance tracking lets you filter contributors by proven accuracy

 Cons

-- - Article quality varies widely across contributors
+- - Article quality varies wildly — institutional-grade research alongside shallow summaries

 Rating Breakdown